 Read a book written for young people.There are some excellent stories being written by authors of juvenile fiction.
 And there are many amazing illustrators working today on children's books.
 Don't forget about books for teens, either.

 If you’re worried that people will think you’re strange because you're an adult reading a book written for children or teens, try not to worry too much about what other people think.
-If you're still a bit sheepish, try borrowing titles on your mobile device (tablet or smartphone) from one of St. Tammany Parish Library's eBook services.
+If you're still a bit sheepish, try borrowing titles on your mobile device (tablet or smartphone) from one of St. Tammany Parish Library's eBook services, opens a new window.
 No one else has to know that you’re reading or listening to a "children's book."

 Read aloud to your friends, if they’ll let you.
 And if they want to, let your friends read aloud to you.